Customer Service Automation: Tips to Succeed and Mistakes to Avoid

 Another way in which automated customer service can future-proof your organization is by enabling Millennial and Gen Z consumers, who comprise more and more spending power, to engage in their preferred way.
 According to a study by Capterra, 70% of Millennial women report being comfortable solving an easy issue without talking to a human.

-The majority of Millennial consumers prefer using customer service automation.
+The majority of Millennial consumers prefer using automated customer service.

 Even beyond that, 60% of Millennials also feel good about themselves and the company when they can resolve an issue on their own.
 So not only do younger generations feel comfortable with self-service, successful self-service interactions actually strengthen their bond with a brand.